thecosmicslug/imgui/examples/addons_examples/README_FIRST.txt

 Using predefined shells:
 ------------------------
-In the examples/addons_examples/html folder, together with the .html (and .js) files that are necessary to run the emscripten version, some files with the .shell extensions are also present.
+In the examples/addons_examples/html/shell subfolder, some emscripten html "shell files" are present.
-These files are NOT necessary when RUNNING the .html files, but can be used in the building process to make the .html files have a different look and functionality.
+These files are NOT necessary when RUNNING the main .html files in the examples/addons_examples/html folder, but can be used in the building process to add to the main .html files a different look and functionality.
--> A shell file is a kind of 'template .html file' that can be used by emcc/em++ with the command-line option: --shell-file.
+-> A "shell file" is a kind of 'template .html file' that can be used by emcc/em++ with the command-line option: --shell-file.
 Currently the available shells are:
-a) --shell-file html/emscripten_default.shell 	-> very similiar to the normal shell, except that it lacks a few options that didn't work as expected in my tests.
+a) --shell-file html/shell/default.html 	-> very similiar to the normal shell, except that it lacks a few options that didn't work as expected in my tests.
-b) --shell-file html/emscripten_load.shell		-> same as above, except that it lacks the emscripten logo and link and it exposes a "Browse" button that can be used
+b) --shell-file html/shell/load.html		-> same as above, except that it lacks the emscripten logo and link and it exposes a "Browse" button that can be used
 												   to "upload" files from the user local filesystem to the root folder of the emscripten/browser filesystem, that is the only one accessible from C/C++ code.
-												   (there is currently no notification to the C++ code that files have been added, so that we don't need any modification to our existing C++ code: however it's very easy to modify the shell code to achieve it).
+												   (there is currently no notification to the C++ code that files have been added, so that we don't need any modification to our existing C++ code: however it's very easy to modify the shell code and add this functionality).
-c) --shell-file html/emscripten_load_save.shell	-> same as the 'load' shell, except that it allows the C++ code to 'download' files from the emscripten/browser filesystem to the user local filesystem,
+c) --shell-file html/shell/load_save.html	-> same as the 'load' shell, except that it allows the C++ code to 'download' files from the emscripten/browser filesystem to the user local filesystem,
 												   through a Javascript method called "saveFileFromMemoryFSToDisk(memoryFSname,localFSname)" [Tip: 'localFSname' shouldn't contain folder paths: it's up to the browser to decide where to put it].
 												   This shell REQUIRES "FileSaver.js" to be present in the output (html/) folder at RUNTIME (when this shell [or shell d)] is not used "FileSaver.js" can be safely removed).
 												   (all this requires no modifications to existing C++ code, but of course it would be useless if "saveFileFromMemoryFSToDisk" is never called).
 												   P.S. to call Javascript code from C++, we must include <emscripten.h> and then we can write something like: emscripten_run_script("saveFileFromMemoryFSToDisk('images/image.jpg','image.jpg')");
 												   P.S.2.
 There's more than this: we can call the Javascript methods exposed by "FileSaver.js" too, if we just need to create a file and download it without first saving it to the browser FS [Never tested].
-d) --shell-file html/emscripten_save.shell		-> c) - b).
+d) --shell-file html/shell/save.html		-> it's the difference: c) - b).
 [This shell REQUIRES "FileSaver.js" to be present in the output (html/) folder at RUNTIME too].

 WARNING: when using a shell b), c) or d) the command-line: --closure 1 should be avoided.
 TIP: Currently if you use the imguifilesystem addon together with shell c) or d), you can define EMSCRIPTEN_SAVE_SHELL globally,